100% Grass-fed Beef

 Beeves are delivered for processing and can be picked up at either J & J processing in Pierce City, MO or at Lockwood Packaging in Lockwood, MO.

-Meat sold by the cut is processed at Lockwood Packaging and is available for pickup at the farm by appointment.
+Meat sold by the cut is processed at Lockwood Packaging and is available for pickup at the farm by appointment and at the Monett Farmers Market.
 Pickup time can be any day of the week.
 Call or email to set up an appointment.

 All beef packaging is vacuum sealed for freshness.

 Please call or email with questions or to make an order.
 Thank you for your business!!!

 1-Our cattle genetics.
 After decades of cattle being finished in grain feed lots in the United States, most cattle available today do not finish well on grass.
 We have worked for years to develop Red Angus that are moderate sized, easy fleshing, heat tolerant, and that have a high gut capacity.
 This allows our cattle to "finish" on a 100% pasture diet, producing well marbled steaks and great tasting beef.

 2-During the three months prior to harvest, cattle are moved to fresh pasture every day, grazing only the high energy tips of plants.
 The rest of the growing season they are moved every 2 to 3 days.
 Sheep are moved every 2 to 6 days.

 3-All livestock are moved to fresh pasture in the early pm hours, when the energy (carbohydrates) in leaves are at their highest levels of the day.